>

 Founders

 Caitlin Schmidt has lived in Tucson for 20 years and spent a decade reporting for the Arizona Daily Star before co-founding the Tucson Agenda.
 She’s an adjunct instructor at the University of Arizona School of Journalism and sits on the boards of several professional organizations.
 Susan Barnett is a native Tucsonan who previously worked for La Estrella de Tucson, the Arizona Daily Star’s Spanish-language publication, and the Tucson Agenda.
-She’s a graduate of the University of Arizona School of Journalism's bilingual master's program and has worked as a talk show host and digital producer at various local outlets.
+She’s a graduate of the University of Arizona School of Journalism's bilingual master's program.

 Our network